Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

  * Wireless interface was not autodetected.
 Ethernet wired interfaces can be configured in the installation program.

  * By default the server installation creates a small `/boot/efi/` partition and then another big parition to be mounted as root with `ext4` filesystem.
+No swap partition is created.

  * As the **server's name** type something like **htpc**.